 - 1. Exhibitor must use King Arthur Flour and submit a UPC label from the King Arthur Flour bag when he/she submits the entry. - 2.
 The recipe must be used exactly as it appears in the Tunbridge World's Fair Premium Book. - 3.
 All entries must be submitted on a disposable plate or container for judging. - 4.
-Entries will be judged on Thursday, September 16, 2021.
+Entries will be judged on Thursday, September 17, 2020.
 Judging will be based on the following criteria: Taste: 50 points, Appearance: 25 points, Texture: 25 points.
 TOTAL: 100 points - 5.
 Failure to follow the rules may result in disqualification.

-6. 1st place: \$75 gift card.
-2nd place: \$50 gift card.
-3rd place: \$25 gif card.
+6. 1st place: \$40 gift certificate to the Baker's Catalogue 2nd place: \$25 gift certificate to the Baker's Catalogue